• Skip to primary navigation

 Walk Over Oobleck

 Set up a giant tray of oobleck and see if the party guests dare walk across.
-I’d recommend doing this in the garden as it’s messy but worth it and a memorable party activity.
+I’d recommend doing this in the garden as it’s messy but worth it, and a memorable party activity.

-The infamous coke and Mento trick
+The infamous Cola and Mento trick

 This one is sure to be a crowd-pleaser and a great activity to start or end a party.
-Drop a couple of Mentos into a bottle of Coke and stand back!
+Drop a couple of Mentos into a bottle of Cola and stand back!
 Children can experiment to see whether it works with diet drinks or sweets.

 Another idea is to use different coloured fizzy drinks to make an erupting rainbow.

-The trick with the coke and mento reaction is to drop the mento in the bottle as soon as the lid is removed.
+The trick with the coka and mento reaction is to drop the mento in the bottle as soon as the lid is removed.
 The longer the gap between the lid coming off and the mento dropping in, the less impressive the eruption.

-I’d also do this outdoors as if you’re quick with the mento, it could hit a ceiling inside!
+I’d also do this outdoors, as if you’re quick with the mento, it could hit a ceiling inside!

 Absorbing sugar cubes